EDINDOCS IS NOW AN ACADEMY QUALIFYING FESTIVAL:

 EDINDOCS – Documentary Film in Edinburgh

-EDINDOCS is a Documentary Film Festival which aims to bring quality, independent documentary film to Scotland's capital.
+EDINDOCS is a Documentary Film Festival which brings quality, independent documentary film to Scotland's capital.

-Now in its third year it is another strong addition to the extensive range of Edinburgh's Festivals.
+Now in its fourth year it is another strong addition to the extensive range of Edinburgh's Festivals.

 Sponsored by the Baillie Gifford Investment Managers,